awslabs/fmbench-orchestrator/README.md

     remote: /tmp/fmbench-read/configs/
 ```

-### Get accuracy metrics on custom dataset
+### Compare the accuracy when predicting on custom dataset
+FMBench-orchestrator supports for evaluating candidate models using Majority Voting with a Panel of LLM Evaluators (PoLL).
+Before running the experiment, please enable **model access** in Bedrock to the judge models: **Llama3-70b**, **Cohere command-r-v1** and **claude 3 Sonnet**.

 First, createa a config file specifying accuracy measurement related info, such as `ground_truth`,  `question_col_key`.
-You can use [config-llama3.1-8b-g5.2xl-g5.4xl-sm.yml](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/e82810862e8dd21e4914d925c4be7bf0be9f6afe/src/fmbench/configs/llama3.1/8b/config-llama3.1-8b-g5.2xl-g5.4xl-sm.yml) as an example, and modify based on your experiment.
+You can copy [config-llama3.1-8b-g5.2xl-g5.4xl-sm.yml](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/e82810862e8dd21e4914d925c4be7bf0be9f6afe/src/fmbench/configs/llama3.1/8b/config-llama3.1-8b-g5.2xl-g5.4xl-sm.yml) as an example, and modify based on your experiment.

-Here are a few key parameters in this config file:
+Here are the parameters to update in this config file:

 ```{.yml}
 run_steps: